31 Aug Disposal of Hazardous Ordnance on Sable Island in August 2005

 Above: On August 8th, 2005, a Sea King helicopter (Talon 421) brought a three-person Explosive Ordnance Disposal (EOD) team to Sable Island to dispose of a few years worth of Marine Location Markers (MLMs) found on the beach.

-* This article was published in the Green Horse Society’s website in August 2005.
+* This article was first published in the Green Horse Society’s website in August 2005.

 A collection of 60 Marine Location Markers (MLMs) found on Sable Island.